 We entered into a Securities Purchase Agreement ("SPA") with Castle Creek Capital Partners V, LP ("Castle Creek") on August 25, 2014.
-In accordance with the terms of the SPA, we have agreed to sell 1,057,137 shares of common stock (representing approximately 9.9% of our outstanding common stock) at the price of \$9.75 per share to Castle Creek in a private placement.
-The private placement with Castle Creek consists of two (2) closings.
+In accordance with the terms of the SPA, we agreed to sell 1,057,137 shares of common stock (representing approximately 9.9% of our outstanding common stock) at the price of \$9.75 per share to Castle Creek in a private placement.
+The private placement with Castle Creek consisted of two (2) closings.
 The first closing for the purchase of 819,384 shares of common stock at an aggregate price of \$7,988,994 was consummated on November 25, 2014.
-The consummation of the second closing for the purchase of 237,753 shares of common stock at an aggregate price of \$2,318,092 is conditioned upon, among other things, the conversion into shares of common stock of all of the outstanding shares of our 8% Non-Cumulative Convertible Preferred Stock, Series 2009 and our 8% Non-Cumulative Convertible Preferred Stock, Series 2011 ("the Conversions"), in accordance with the terms of our Articles of Incorporation, as amended.
-Summit's Board of Directors approved the Conversions to take place on March 12, 2015.
+The second closing for the purchase of 237,753 shares of common stock at an aggregate price of \$2,318,092 was consummated on March 17, 2015 and was conditioned upon, among other things, the conversion into shares of common stock of all of the outstanding shares of our 8% Non-Cumulative Convertible Preferred Stock, Series 2009 and our 8% Non-Cumulative Convertible Preferred Stock, Series 2011 ("the Conversions"), in accordance with the terms of our Articles of Incorporation, as amended.

-We have also agreed under the terms of the SPA to commence, following the second closing of the sale of Common Stock to Castle Creek under the SPA, a rights offering (the "Rights Offering") to the holders of record of the Common Stock as of a date selected by Summit's Board of Directors.
-In the Rights Offering, all holders of Common Stock as of the record date, excluding

-Castle Creek, will be offered non-transferable rights ("Rights") to purchase shares of Common Stock at the same per share purchase price of \$9.75 used in the Private Placement to Castle Creek.
-The aggregate number of shares that will be offered for sale in connection with the Rights Offering is 256,410 and, if all shares offered are purchased, the Company expects to yield total gross proceeds of \$2.5 million, prior to any fees and expenses associated with the sale.
-The Rights will be distributed to all of the holders of the Common Stock, excluding Castle Creek, on a pro rata basis, based on the number of shares of Common Stock owned by each shareholder as of the record date used in connection with the Rights Offering.
-The Company expects the Rights Offering to occur during the second quarter of 2015.
+We also agreed under the terms of the SPA to commence, following the second closing of the sale of Common Stock to Castle Creek under the SPA, a rights offering (the "Rights Offering") to the holders of record of the Common Stock as of a date selected by Summit's Board of Directors.
+In the Rights Offering, all holders of Common Stock as of the record date, excluding Castle Creek, were offered non-transferable rights ("Rights") to purchase shares of Common Stock at the same per share purchase price of \$9.75 used in the Private Placement to Castle Creek.
+The aggregate number of shares that offered for sale in connection with the Rights Offering was 256,410 with 256,167 shares being issued yielding total gross proceeds of approximately \$2.5 million, prior to any fees and expenses associated with the sale.
+The Rights were distributed to all of the holders of the Common Stock, excluding Castle Creek, on a pro rata basis, based on the number of shares of Common Stock owned by each shareholder as of April 10, 2015, the record date used in connection with the Rights Offering.
+The Rights Offering expired May 29, 2015.